treeverse/lakeFS/docs/reference/access-control-lists.md

 has_children: false
 ---

-## Access Control Lists (ACL) in lakeFS
+# Access Control Lists (ACL)
+{: .no_toc }

 ACLs were introduced in their current form in v0.97 of lakeFS as part of [changes to the security model](/posts/security_update.html#whats-changing) in lakeFS.
+They are an alternative to the more granular control that [role-based access control](rbac.html) provides.

+{% include toc.html %}

 ## ACL